Tips for authors

 Predatory conferences

-- Profit orientation – without meeting the basic goal of bringing experts together and exchanging ideas within a single discipline
+- Goal: to earn money from registration fees without providing quality and fulfilling the basic goal of bringing together experts and exchanging ideas within a single field of specialization

 - Ex.
 WASET